who is Hog-eyed man?

 Rob & Jason, Athens, GA 2015.
 Photo: Amy Heaton

 Hog-eyed Man is an Athens-based acoustic band comprised of fiddler Jason Cade and multi-instrumentalist Rob McMaken.
 Drawing primarily on the archaic tunes and pre-radio aesthetics of Southern Appalachian fiddling traditions, Jason and Rob have forged a compelling and authentic style of oldtime music, both reflecting deep respect for the past masters and carrying the musical conversation forward to the present era.
-Their live performances, though rare, have garnered loyal friends and fans at venues and festivals throughout the United States, and they have released five official albums charting their unique path in American traditional music.
+Their live performances, though rare, have garnered loyal friends and fans at venues and festivals throughout the United States, and they have released five official albums charting their unique path in American traditional music, with a sixth release due out summer 2025.

 As a youngster, Jason Cade began learning rare tunes and an older style of playing from master fiddler and tune-catcher Bruce Greene, his neighbor growing up in the South Toe Valley of Yancey County, NC.
 Jason’s oldtime music is also heavily influenced by his mother’s fiddle teacher, the late Byard Ray of Madison County, NC, and the field recordings of the tremendous musicians who once lived in the Blue Ridge Mountain region of western NC, eastern TN, and north Georgia.
 He has lived in Ireland and NYC, and toured and recorded with celtic, country, and bluegrass bands, but his heart has always remained with the traditional music of his NC homeland.
 In 2016, Jason won the prestigious fiddle contest at the Appalachian String Band Festival in Clifftop, WV, and he has also placed first in contests in Georgia and Florida.